Groctel/cgpn/README.md

 Join [our Discord server](https://discord.gg/Ryhh3fy77p) and ask what you can do to help.
 We're still building the most basic tools, so there's not much more than a rough checklist of things to implement.

+Please adhere to the previously written code's style when submitting new lines.

+## Placeholder name?

+Unfortunately, yes.
+Contact us if you have a great name idea for the project!